ezEngine/docs-src/pages/docs/graphics/shaders/shader-resources.md

 There are three types of buffers supported by EZ:
 1. HLSL's `Buffer<T>` type is very similar to a 1D texture.
 A buffer of the same type T needs to be bound to the resource.
 Maps to `ezGALShaderResourceType::TexelBuffer` in C++.
 2. `StructuredBuffer<T>` should follow the same rules as for constant buffers: Put the declaration in a separate header file to allow access to it from C++ and ensure each struct is 16 bytes aligned.
 Maps to `ezGALShaderResourceType::StructuredBuffer` in C++.
 3. `ByteAddressBuffer` in just an array of bytes.
 A raw buffer needs to be bound to the resource.
 With HLSL 5.1, you can cast any offset of the buffer into a struct.
-Maps to `ezGALShaderResourceType::StructuredBuffer` in C++.
+Maps to `ezGALShaderResourceType::ByteAddressBuffer` in C++.

 ```cpp
 // Header: